December 10, 2023

 Although that doesn’t seem like much, over the centuries it adds up.

 As of 2018, the beginning date of Aries has moved forward by 24 degrees from where it was in 287 AD, the most recent time that the two systems agreed on the starting date of the yearly Zodiac cycle.

 And it’s not only Aries that has moved forward; so too have the starting dates of all the other signs.
 In fact, the movement of 24 degrees is 80% of the 30 degree segment that is assigned to each sign.

-This means that 80% of people who think that there Sun is in a particular sign are wrong.
-Another way of putting this is to say there is an 80% chance that you are not the “birth sign” you think you are.
+This means that 80% of people who think that their Sun is in a particular sign, are wrong.
+Another way of putting it is to say there is an 80% chance that you are not the “birth sign” you think you are.